learn-co-students/rack-intro-online-web-sp-000/README.md

-# Inspecting The Web With Rack
+sl# Inspecting The Web With Rack

 ##  Objectives

 1. Explain the mechanics of Rack
 2. Create a basic web app
 3. Set up an HTTP web server using a `config.ru` file and the `rackup` command

 ## Why Rack?

 How does a web server work?